-Each school forms part of the Diocesan Safeguarding Structure and underpins the Diocesan Safeguarding Commitment to providing safe communities for students at our school to grow and learn.
+Catholic Schools Broken Bay commits to providing safe communities for students at our school to grow and learn.
 We recognise the rights of children and promote safe and supportive environments where we all have a responsibility to keep children safe from harm.